netcell/ABTME/README.md

 --------------------

 **Javascript:** My favorite and first-choice language since 2012.

-- Efficient and familiar with javascript hypes including but not limited to `Typescript`, `Cordova`, etc.
-- I can can regularly design my own build scripts with `Gulp`.
-My favorite transpiler is `Browserify`.
+- I can and do regularly design my own build scripts.
 - Frameworks & libraries of choice: `React`, `Phaser.js`, `lodash`, `Ionic2`.
 - Occasionally design my own frameworks or development tools as hobbies or of neccessity.

-**Unity3D:** Good game engine.
-Familiar but not my first choice of work, since 2015.

-- Prefer working with `C#`.
+**Unity3D:**

-- My experience cover a few games including the revamped multiplayer version of Sword of Vendetta, the Hanoi GGJ winner Night of Shame.
+- My experiences cover a few games including the revamped multiplayer version of Sword of Vendetta, the Hanoi GGJ winner Night of Shame.
 - Occasionally design my own libraries as hobbies.
 Eg. a library for deserializing JSON for Unit3D C#.

+**Audio**:

-**Audio**: While I do not do audio editting, I have good sense of sound designing and can help people produce a good voice acting performance.
-Check out Night of Shame to see for yourself.
+- While I do not do audio editting, I have good sense of sound designing and can help people produce a good voice acting performance.
+Check out **Night of Shame** to see for yourself.

-Basic knowledge: **Java**, **C**, **Python**, **Lua**.

-Experience
+EXPERIENCES
 ----------

 # 1. GAMES

 ### [UNDISCLOSABLE] - 2016
-2 web client for turn-based multiplayer games.
+DOM based HTML5 game client for turn-based multiplayer games.

 ```
 - DOM based HTML5 game client.